 LendingTree is compensated by companies on this site and this compensation may impact how and where offers appear on this site (such as the order).
 LendingTree does not include all lenders, savings products, or loan options available in the marketplace.

-2021 FHA Loan Limits in New Hampshire
+2022 FHA Loan Limits in New Hampshire

 Editorial Note: The content of this article is based on the author’s opinions and recommendations alone.
-It may not have been previewed, commissioned or otherwise endorsed by any of our network partners.
+It may not have been reviewed, commissioned or otherwise endorsed by any of our network partners.

 New Hampshire FHA loan limits by county

 |County name||One unit||Two units||Three units||Four units||Median sales price|

 Every year FHA loan limits change based on a percentage of the conforming loan limits for conventional loans published by the Federal Housing Finance Agency (FHFA).
 Different limits are set for low-cost and high-cost areas of any given state.

 Here’s how the FHA loan limits are calculated:

 The low-cost limit or “floor” is $420,680 in 2022 for a single-family home.
 This limit is set at 65% of the 2022 national conforming loan limit of $647,200.
 If you’re buying a multifamily home in New Hampshire, the low-cost limits increase with each unit:

 The high-cost limit is set at 150% of the conforming loan limit, which means you could borrow up to $970,800 for a single-family home if you live in one of the priciest U.S. counties.
 However, the most expensive New Hampshire counties don’t quite hit the maximum limits: